Validator Tools for Ethereum validator operators.

 Tight boundaries around signing

-• Build BLS→Execution (0x00→0x01), partials, exits and consolidations entirely offline, then hand payloads to your signer.
+• Builds BLS→execution (0x00→0x01), partials, exits and consolidations as unsigned payloads and keeps them local until you hand them to your signer.

 Economics & visibility